sauravkumal/health-backend/README.md

 In order to view, register and remove commands of telegram bot, use the command `php artisan command:config-telegram-commands` and choose respective options.

+## Available bot commands

+- `/start` - Start bot
+- `/waterintake` - Add daily water intake
+- `/weeklyreport` - Show weekly health report
+- `/sleephours` - Add daily sleep hours
+- `/setreminder` - Set reminder for logging data
+- `/exerciseduration` - Add daily exercise duration

+Each of the above commands launch an interactive conversation session that guides users about what inputs are needed and in what format.

 ## Logging

 All the telegram generated logs are found on the route `/log-viewer`.
 This is publicly accessible by default.
 Make sure